-Sub Principle Evidence Base to Demonstrate Compliance Self- Assessment Score (out of 5) Actions to Strengthen Compliance Developing the entity's capacity The Council regularly uses comparative data through benchmarking and soft market testing to determine how resources are used and allocated and to inform future service provision, for example ICT (September 2016) and the HRA New Build programme.
+Sub Principle Evidence Base to Demonstrate Compliance Self- Assessment Score (out of 5) Actions to Strengthen Compliance Developing the entity's capacity The Council uses comparative data where this is appropriate through benchmarking and soft market testing to determine how resources are used and allocated and to inform future service provision, for example ICT (September 2016) and the HRA New Build programme.
 The Council uses representative groups, for example council house tenants and leisure centre users, to help formulate service provision.
-The Council actively works in partnership where this is deemed to be beneficial to achieving its desired outcomes with added value, for example the management of leisure facilities and investment in corporate services.
+The Council actively works in partnership where this is deemed to be beneficial to achieving its desired outcomes with added value, for example the management of leisure facilities.
 The Council has several partnership/collaborative working arrangements.
 An established Workforce Strategy is in place which includes an annual work plan setting out training and development activities.
-4 It is considered that the Council is extremely well placed in this regard.
-The guidelines recommend that organisations should be subject to an external peer review from time-to-time.
-This will be considered in 2018.
-Still relevant - no change proposed.
+4 No Change proposed at this stage The guidelines recommend that organisations should be subject to an external peer review from timeto-time.
+Following the implementation of a new Senior management structure on 1 April 2019, a peer/independent assessment is planned for 2019/20.